 Upon completion of the expansion of one end of the boiler, the tube projection on the opposing end can be maintained by using a tube cutter to cut the excess tube from in front of the tube sheet.

-t’s recommended that you use a combination rolling and flaring expander for the first operation when the tubes are prepared for beading.
-The tubes should be rolled sufficiently tight so it doesn’t move as a result of the beading operation.
-At this point, it’s preferred to have an under-rolled joint because the beading operation has a tendency to move the tube end by a few thousands.
+It’s recommended that you use a combination rolling and flaring expander for the first operation when the tubes are prepared for beading.
+The tube should be rolled sufficiently tight so it doesn’t move as a result of the beading operation.
+At this point, it’s preferred to have an under-rolled joint because the beading operation has a tendency to move the tube end by a few thousandths.
 This will prevent any ligament damage during the beading process.

 Use a pneumatic hammer and beading tool to hand bead the tube.
 Once the beading has been completed, the tubes can be re-rolled with a straight expander.
 This final operation requires only a few seconds per tube, to ensure uniform leak-proof joints.